Motivating beyond money – reward and recognition tips for SMEs

 There are various forms of recognition, and it can come from the top down or be actioned at a peer level.
 In fact, a Harvard Business School study found positive recognition from co-workers can increase an employee’s output by as much as 7%.
 It is often easier for co-workers to spot a colleague’s achievement too, since they work closely with each other and are more accustomed of their day to day activity.

 Fostering a culture of peer-to-peer recognition would not cost an employer a penny, but it delivers results that money cannot buy.
 It builds comradery, improves productivity and motivates staff to be better and continue working to a high standard.
+Consider award trophies or other tangible tokens of appreciation as additional ways to celebrate achievements and reinforce a culture of recognition.

 As aforementioned, when an employee receives a bonus it is usually engulfed in their salary.
 What this means is the individual will more than likely put the money towards their mortgage or bills, or any other expenses that their salary typically pays off, and crucially, not on themselves.